FAQ (Frequently Asked Questions)

 Isn't the cloudy appearance coming from the inside of the headlight lens cover?

-This only occurs with a very small percent of cloudy headlights where the cloudy appearance is actually coming from the inside of the headlight lens cover.
+This only occurs with a very small percentage of cloudy headlights where the cloudy appearance is actually coming from the inside of the headlight lens cover.
 This is a misconception most people have but, in fact almost all cloudy headlights are a result of oxidation on the outside of the headlight lens cover.
 However, condensation can build up on the inside of the lens cover from water because of a cracked headlight or faulty seal.
 In most cases the heat from the headlamp usually helps dissipate the moisture through the vents.
 If your headlight lens is cracked you will need to replace the entire headlight assembly.

 How clear can you get my headlight lenses and how long will it last?

 Our plastic headlight restoration products can restore the clarity of your headlights up to 95% or more.
 It is guaranteed to last for years.
 Not only will Let There Be Light plastic headlight restoration products restore the appearance of your plastic headlight lenses but, they will increase your driving safety.
+You should always have at least 350 feet of candle power beam for your safety.

 Do you have to remove the headlights in order to clean them?